acrolinx/helm/resources/core-platform/helm/chart/README.md

 #### TLS for Ingress

-We strongly recommend that you only access the Core Platform using a secure connection.
+We strongly recommend that you only access the Core Platform with a secure connection.
-TLS support is integrated with Træfik and configured by our operator.
-You need to add your server certificate as a secret to the cluster.
-Then you can configure the helm chart with the name of that secret.
-Note that the secret must be placed in the `acrolnx` namespace.
+Transport Layer Security (TLS) support is integrated with Træfik and configured by the operator.
+You first need to add your server certificate as a secret to the cluster.
+[Have a look at the Kubernetes documentation][kubernetes-tls-secrets] to make sure that your certificate is in the right format.
+After that, you can configure the Helm chart with the name of that secret.
+Note that you need to place the secret in the `acrolinx` namespace.

 You can upload your certificate like this:
 ```shell